fourminute/Fluffy/README.md

 <b>What kind of cable does the Switch use?</b>

-Answer: A USB type C cable.
+Answer: USB type C cable.
 Though, not all USB type C cables are the same.
 Some will not be compatible with the Switch.

 <b>Does Fluffy work on MacOS and Linux?</b>